ykiu/gql-in-ts/README.md

 ### Unions and interfaces

-You can specify the type condition for a fragment by using keys with the pattern "... on \[type name\]".
-Say `FeedItem` is an interface for things that appear in feeds, and `Post` and `Comment` implement `FeedItem`:
+You can specify the type condition for a fragment by using keys with the pattern `... on [type name]`.
+Say `FeedItem` is an interface for things that appear in feeds, and `Post` and `Comment` implement `FeedItem`. `id` and `author` are common for `FeedItem`, but other fields are defined in respective implementations:

 ```ts
 const feedFragment = graphql('FeedItem')({